Solutions

 Digital twins and realistic 3D visualizations help to better understand real situations, e.g., in the field of climate change adaptation, and also to make them understandable for the general public.

 Digital twins and models are the future of all kinds of digitization projects.
 This is especially true for infrastructure and construction because digital planning and building is faster, safer, and cheaper.
 The digital twin is born parallel to an idea, "grows" with the real object using real data and measurements and serves as a template and means of communication for planning processes as well as a simulation model in which all conceivable plans and scenarios can be played through before they are implemented.
 Since our research has been intensively dealing with the possible applications of digital twins for 20 years, we can already present a wide range of solutions and successfully implemented use cases, ranging from tunnel monitoring to state-of-the-art hydrodynamic modelling in the field of flood protection.
+A core part of the simulation software Visdom is a digital hydro-twin, able to model full cities (i. a.).

 Projects